 This is 100% logical, but unfortunately in the world of trading, the logical thing to do is not always the right thing to do.
 Believe it or not, opening an online brokerage account is one of the last things you should be doing.

 Like any profession, you first need an overall understanding of how it all works, and then as you get a narrower understanding, you’ll begin to see the finer details.
 The finer details in the world of trading are things such as the broker you choose to use.
 Would you give a loaded gun to a child?
 Of course not!
 So why would it make sense to have a brokerage account as a “child” when you don’t know what you’re truly doing?
 Another way to view this concept can be seen in this analogy video below.

 If you are reading this, then you are not “brand new” as I define in the above video.

 If you did not watch the above video, and you’re still just plowing along, NEWS FLASH, you are cutting corners.
 This is NOT something you want to get in the habit of doing as I explain HERE.

-I am going to first start with a non-negotiable rule, and then I will walk you through some questions you should be asking yourself in order to best determine what broker fits your needs.
+At this point I am assuming you’re not brand new… so let’s continue our journey into figuring out what broker best fits you.
+I am going to first start with a non-negotiable rule.
+After this, I will guide you through some questions you should ask yourself in order to best determine what broker fits your needs

 The Non-Negotiable Rule